rakutentech/leofs_docs/tamer.rst

 .. note:: A bucket as root directory belongs to a user

-* You can show list of buckets
+* You can confirm the registered list of buckets
+    * Able to create a bucket

 .. image:: _static/screenshots/tamer/buckets.png
    :width: 720px